tsolomko/SWCompression/README.md

 and ZIP will be built with both additional BZip2 and LZMA support as well as 7-Zip will be build with both additional Deflate and BZip2 support.

+### Carthage

+Add to  your Cartfile `github "tsolomko/SWCompression"`.

+Then run `carthage update`.

+Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab.

 ## Usage

 ### Basics